-Common to IMS and SCORM is an effort to develop standards for software design to enable components of the programs to be reused or re-purposed regardless of the particular technology environment.
-This is accomplished in part by the use of objects--a code-based abstraction of a real-world entity or relationship.
+Common to IMS and SCORM is an effort to develop standards for software design to enable components of the programs to be reused or repurposed regardless of the particular technology environment.
+Reusability is accomplished in part by the use of objects-code-based abstractions of real-world entities or relationships.
 Objects consist of data and a set of behaviors and constitute the building blocks of object models.
-An object model is a group of related objects that work in concert to complete a set of related task(s).
+An object model is a group of related objects that work in concert to complete a set of related tasks.
 The PADI project applies the concept of object models to assessment design to facilitate generating, sharing, and reusing particular elements of the design process.
 As described below, the full PADI object model consists of structures including design patterns, task templates, and task specifications that lay out the elements of assessment design and the relationships among them.
 To support a broad range of designers (e.g., researchers, classroom teachers, commercial test publishers) and the corresponding variation in assessment tasks and uses, PADI objects can be extended, constrained, or wrapped within a user interface specifically suited to a particular purpose.